Active Exploitation of Gladinet CentreStack and Triofox Local File Inclusion Flaw (CVE-2025-11371)

 During our investigation, we saw evidence that Gladinet had engaged with a mutual customer to implement a mitigation.
 Huntress reached out to Gladinet shortly after this discovery to disclose the flaw, per our standard vulnerability disclosure policy; Gladinet confirmed that it was aware of the vulnerability and was in the process of notifying customers of an immediate workaround.

 Huntress has also notified its own impacted customers of the workaround.
 We have observed in-the-wild exploitation of this vulnerability impacting three customers so far.
-Because the flaw has not yet been patched in the latest versions of CentreStack and Triofox and due to active exploitation of the flaw, vulnerable organizations should apply the mitigation outlined below.
+As of the initial writing of this blog, a patch was not available in the latest versions of CentreStack and Triofox.

 Huntress observations